China, Hong Kong stocks fall as SVB contagion fears linger

-SHANGHAI, March 14 (Reuters) - China and Hong Kong stocks fell on Tuesday to their lowest in more than two months, as fears lingered about contagion from the Silicon Valley Bank's (SVB) collapse.
+SHANGHAI, March 14 (Reuters) - China and Hong Kong stocks fell to their lowest in more than two months on Tuesday, as fears about contagion from the collapse of Silicon Valley Bank (SVB) lingered.

-** China's blue-chip CSI300 Index .CSI300 was down 0.8% by the lunch break, after touching its lowest since early January in early trade.
-The Shanghai Composite Index .SSEC lost 0.9%.
+** China's blue-chip CSI300 Index .CSI300 closed down 0.6%, after touching its lowest since early January.
+The Shanghai Composite Index .SSEC lost 0.7%.

 ** Banking shares fell in China and Hong Kong, as fears of a U.S. banking crisis knocked down Asian markets despite moves by Washington to shore up confidence after the collapse of Silicon Valley Bank.
 The S&P Banking Index slumped 7% overnight.